benfoster04/javadiscord/README.md

 A simple HTTP client and quick embed generator that allows for easy sending of embeds to Discord channels using webhooks.
 The code is lightweight and easy to implement, setup, and use.

 ### Quick and cheeky notice
 As a future update I'm gonna have this available on some Maven repo somewhere so you can use it in Maven as a dependency.
+Not to mention I also need to implement an absolute tonne of Javadoc into the files.
+I made this ages ago, time it needed a little reviving.

 ### Directory:
  - [Setup](#Setup)